siggame/octo-robot/README.md

 https://help.github.com/articles/generating-ssh-keys/

-2) Install all necessary libraries
+2) Install all necessary libraries.
+Install all of these on the head node and the gladiators.

 ```
 sudo apt-get install libpq-dev python-dev libyaml-dev